Hybridization of the amplitude mode in a confined fermionic superfluid

-One feature not captured by our theoretical model is the behavior of the spectral width in the crossover, which exhibits a non-monotonous behavior.
-In Fig.\,\ref{fig3}\,a, we show the quality factor $Q = \omega_0/\delta \omega$ of the collective mode extracted from the spectrum in Fig.\,\ref{fig2}\,a.
-Here, $\omega_0$ is the resonance frequency and $\delta \omega$ the full width at half maximum.
-Throughout the entire crossover, the mode is well defined with $Q > 1$.
-Remarkably, it reaches its maximum quality factor in the strongly interacting regime ($\eta \sim 1$), where the collective mode energy is below the onset of the pair-breaking continuum.
-This could suppress single-particle decay and lead to longer lifetimes \cite{Korolyuk2014-ix,Verresen2019-jp,Lorenzana24}.
-To complement our spectroscopic results, we track the free coherent oscillations of the system at $\eta = 1.2$ after a short resonant excitation (Fig.\,\ref{fig3}\,b).
+One feature not captured by our theoretical model is the behavior of the spectral width throughout the crossover, particularly its narrowing in the hybridization regime, which suggests a long-lived and well-defined mode.
+We quantify the coherence of the mode by computing the quality factor $Q = \omega_0/\delta \omega$, where $\omega_0$ is the resonance frequency and $\delta \omega$ the full width at half maximum extracted from the spectrum.
+In the entire crossover, the mode remains underdamped with $Q > 0.5$ (Fig.\,\ref{fig3}\,a).
+Notably, the largest quality factors are found at $\eta < 1.9$, reaching a maximum value in the strongly interacting regime ($\eta \sim 1$).
+Here, the mode energy is below the onset of the pair-breaking continuum, suggesting that single-particle decay is suppressed, leading to longer lifetimes \cite{Korolyuk2014-ix,Verresen2019-jp,Lorenzana24}.
+This contrasts with a conventional case, where the amplitude mode resides at the onset of the pair-breaking continuum, resulting in strong damping and limited visibility \cite{Benfatto15,Benfatto16,Kurkjian2019-ng,Kurkjian2020-xt}.
+To further confirm the long-lived nature of the mode, we track the free coherent oscillations of the system at $\eta = 1.2$ after a short resonant excitation (Fig.\,\ref{fig3}\,b).
 We observe a long-lived oscillation at the collective mode frequency $\omega_0$ when measuring the change in the central density of the cloud after \SI{3}{\ms} of ToF \cite{supmat}.
-When fitting the data with an exponentially damped oscillation with a decay time $\tau$ \cite{supmat}, we obtain a quality factor $Q = \tau \omega_0 / 2 \approx 21 \pm 2$, comparable with our results from trap modulation spectroscopy.
+Fitting the data with an exponentially damped oscillation with a decay time $\tau$ \cite{supmat}, we obtain a quality factor $Q = \tau \omega_0 / 2 \approx 21 \pm 2$, comparable with our results from trap modulation spectroscopy.